Last updated on September 24th, 2020 at 07:10 pm

 On the other hand, you have to know your limits.
 While there are some repairs that you can easily do on your own, like fixing a toilet that won’t stop running, there are things that are better left to the professionals.
 If you notice any leak, even if it’s minor, you have to take action immediately.

-You might think that a faucet that is slightly running is just a minor inconvenience, but you’d be surprised at how much water and money you could be wasting.
 One trickling tap could waste up to 13 gallons of water per day.
 So, make sure that you make it a habit to check the faucets often, especially when one of your children uses them.

 Maintain Your Drain

-Some people only think of their drains when there’s something wrong with them, but, if you don’t want to have to deal with debilitating issues later on, you have to take care of them now.
 It could be as simple as pouring one cup of vinegar mixed with one cup of baking soda down each drain once per month.
+This is a great DIY way to keep drains clear.
 Never use chemical solutions, however, as they could actually damage your plumbing.

 DIY Frosted Glass Windows — Easy & Inexpensive!